1) Information on the Collection of Personal Data and Contact Details of the Controller

 DATEV processes incoming and outgoing invoices and, if applicable, also the bank transactions of our business in order to automatically record invoices, match them to the transactions and create the financial accounting from this in a semi-automated process.

 If personal data is also processed in this process, the processing is carried out in accordance with Art.
 6 Para.
-1 lit. f GDPR on the basis of our legitimate interest in the efficient organisation and documentation of our business transactions.
+1 lit. f GDPR based on our legitimate interest in the efficient organization and documentation of our business transactions.

 - Right of access by the data subject pursuant to Art.
 15 GDPR: You shall have the right to receive the following information: The personal data processed by us; the purposes of the processing; the categories of processed personal data; the recipients or categories of recipients to whom the personal data have been or will be disclosed; the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period; the existence of the right to request from the controller rectification or erasure of personal data or restriction of processing personal data concerning the data subject or to object to such processing; the right to lodge a complaint with a supervisory authority; where the personal are not collected from the data subject, any available information as to their source; the existence of automated decision-making, including profiling and at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject; the appropriate safeguards pursuant to Article 46 when personal data is transferred to a third country.